ClosedSesame/api/README.md

 Once you download ClosedSesame and run it with VS Code, you'll be able to save your password.
 We will have a site that you can connect with the site you want your password to have.
 You can also have multiple passwords for multiple sites.
 You can have the settings be to manual input.
 Or to automatic input.
 Whatever you prefer.
 If you do manually, the site you are at will populate the site field.
 And you can input the username and password for the site.
 The site will refresh and populate with your username and password for you to test.
 If it works, then you'll pass on through to the site as if you had regularly logged in.
 The information will populate only upon load of the site.
 Instead of manual and you set the password input to automatic, the program will autopopulate the username and password portion you input.

+## License
+ClosedSesame is under the MIT license.

 ## Authors
 Nick Damberg, J Christie, Michael Sklepovich, Steph Harper